 “Live in a way that leaves no regrets.
 Be the best I can be.
 Use my enthusiasm and optimism to inspire growth and bring out the best in people.
 Have fun in my journey, keep learning.
 Open up, let people in, be brave enough to wear my scars on the outside.
 Maintain a sense of wellbeing and calm, be kind to myself and believe I deserve it.”

-I review my statement every 6 months or so to make sure it still aligns but after tweaking my first few drafts, it hasn’t changed in almost two years, which shows that the initial time I spent in contemplation really got me thinking deeply and helped me create my personal guiding roadmap.
+I used to review my statement every 6 months or so to make sure it still aligns but after tweaking my first few drafts, it hasn’t changed in over 5 years, which shows that the initial time I spent in contemplation really got me thinking deeply and helped me create my personal guiding roadmap.

 Step 5: Hold this vision in your mind by contemplating it for a few moments, each and every day

 This is a vital step in the process because you are essentially reprogramming your mind towards this new way of life.